The Secret World: Overview

-The game uses a contemporary setting, borrowing heavily from the horror fiction genre and folklore, with a fog-ringed, zombie-infested New England fishing village for the novice player, mummies and cultists in Egypt for the mid-level player, followed by vampires and werewolves in Transylvania and ghosts, robots, Oni and an interdimensional occult cancer in Tokyo.
-Mission content bleeds into player faction headquarters in London, Seoul and the DUMBO neighborhood in Brooklyn, and into the game's transport network, along the subterranean branches of Yggdrasil in Agartha.

-Unlike many other MMORPGs, there is no need to stop to use most of a character's attacks and abilities; as a result, combat is faster and movement-based.
-The character is free (and at higher levels, occasionally obliged) to redevelop their abilities on the go, to better prepare themselves for specific threats or better integrate into a group.
-Unlike traditional MMORPGs, advancement is primarily through equipment, using experience points to buy additional abilities and more powerful weapons.

 Gameplay

 Starting a character

 The Secret World allows the player to control a character or avatar within a game world in third- or first-person view.
 This character can be used for exploration, fighting monsters, completing missions, and interacting with players and non-player characters (NPCs).

 The game starts with the player choosing a default "dimension" while playing solo.
 This also decides which battlegroup the player is placed in within Player versus Player battlegrounds.
 The game makes use of a single server technology that allows players to meet up with people from any of the different servers, both in regular gameplay as well as instances and dungeons.

 The Secret World character starts the game by joining one of three "factions": the Illuminati, the Templars or the Dragon.
 This determines the character's home city as well as a set of faction-specific missions and their allies in PvP.
 After choosing their faction, the player is taken to the character creator where they can choose their character's gender, height, face, hair, makeup and clothing.